CredentialCompassJump to FAQ

 1. 1.
 Meet Arizona eligibility requirements for Clinical and Counseling Psychologist licensure.

-4. 4.
-Submit your application to the There is some indication that this license exists in Arizona, but it has not yet been confirmed by state experts.
+5. 5.
+Submit the application to There is some indication that this license exists in Arizona, but it has not yet been confirmed by state experts and monitor board communications.

 Salary Insights in Arizona